-Cory Sweers represents clients in a broad range of complex civil litigation matters with a focus on construction litigation.
-He advises clients on a wide range of construction matters and disputes, including contract negotiation, mechanic's lien issues, delay claims, bond claims, and construction defect claims.
+Cory Sweers represents clients in complex civil litigation matters with a focus on construction litigation and construction arbitration.
+He advises clients on a wide range of construction matters and disputes, including contract negotiation, delay claims, change order claims, mechanic's lien issues, bond claims, and construction defect claims.

 In addition to construction, Cory has experience advising and representing energy clients in a wide range of matters, including oil and gas lease interpretation, joint operating agreement disputes, surface use, title disputes, and force majeure issues.